unboxed/unboxed.co/source/blog/2020-07-09-some-ideas-for-what-an-alternative-planning-register-could-look-like.html.markdown

 * How do different types of users need to search a planning register?
 * What data points are useful to share?
-* Should we provide stats on the planning register or would this be better surfaced in a separate standalone service, perhaps pulling data from the register?
+* Should we provide stats on the planning register or would this be better surfaced in a separate standalone service, perhaps pulling data from the planning register?
-* Would each council need its own filtered landing page and, if so, why?

 ## Search results page: